FlowPath: Learning Data-Driven Manifolds with Invertible Flows for Robust Irregularly-sampled Time Series Classification: Experiment: Real-world Medical Dataset

 \section{Experiment: Real-world Medical Dataset}

-\yk{We further evaluated model performance on a medical classification benchmark on the PhysioNet Sepsis dataset~\citep{reyna_early_2020}, which includes 40,335 patients and 34 temporal variables.
-Following~\citet{kidger_neural_2020}, we compared models with and without observation intensity (OI), an index reflecting patient severity, and measured classification performance by AUROC.}
+We further evaluated model performance on a medical classification benchmark on the PhysioNet Sepsis dataset~\citep{reyna_early_2020}, which includes 40,335 patients and 34 temporal variables.
+Following~\citet{kidger_neural_2020}, we compared models with and without observation intensity (OI), an index reflecting patient severity, and measured classification performance by AUROC.

-\yk{Benchmark models and reported performance from \citet{kidger_neural_2020}, \citet{oh_dualdynamics_2025}, and \citet{oh_comprehensive_2025}.
+Benchmark models and reported performance from \citet{kidger_neural_2020}, \citet{oh_dualdynamics_2025}, and \citet{oh_comprehensive_2025}.
 We also include variants of stable Neural SDEs \citep{oh_stable_2024}, including Neural Langevin-type SDE (LSDE), Neural Linear Noise SDE (LNSDE), and Neural Geometric SDE (GSDE).
-For further implementation details and benchmark methods, please refer to the original studies.}
+For implementation details and benchmark methods, please consult the original studies.

-\yk{As shown in Table~\ref{tab:classification}, FlowPath variants achieve the highest or near-highest AUROC among all baselines.
-These results suggest that learning continuous flow variations offers a reliable inductive bias for modeling complex temporal dynamics in time series analysis.}
+As shown in Table~\ref{tab:classification}, FlowPath variants achieve the highest or near-highest AUROC among all baselines.
+These results suggest that learning continuous flow variations offers a reliable inductive bias for modeling complex temporal dynamics in time series analysis.